dustractor/ParameterRandomizer/README.md

 ---

 Randomize parameters of the focused effect or generator plugin.
+Also provides the ability to copy and paste parameters from one instance of a plugin to another.

 ## Installation